Project Status

 Project Type: Roadway improvements

-The project area includes Route 18 from the intersection of Route 358 to the intersection with Mill Hill Road, and Route 58 from the intersection with Route 18 to East Craig Street.
+This is a project to improve Route 18 from the intersection with Route 358 to the intersection with Mill Hill Road, and Route 58 from the intersection with Route 18 to East Craig Street near Thiel College in the Borough of Greenville.

-Phase 5 – Work in this phase will include the remaining milling, placing the final layer asphalt throughout the project area, landscaping, and pavement markings.
+Phase 5 – Remaining milling, placing the final layer asphalt throughout the project area, landscaping, and pavement markings.
 Motorists may encounter temporary lane restrictions with traffic controlled by flaggers.
+This phase will be completed in spring 2026.

 The contractor is Lindy Paving of New Galilee, PA.
 The contract cost is $7,976,304.25.
 The project is being funded predominately with state and federal funds.
 Thiel College will fund some improvements on the campus done in connection with the project.